SourceLizi/TyperHelper/README.md

 * Automatic Typing by giving an article
 * Allow to start typing via countdowns or keyboard shortcuts
 * Type in an unlimited speed or specific speed
-# ChangeLog V2.5
+# Notice
+This is an unfinished version with the following functions:
-* Add better Auto-hide.
+* Even better Auto-hide(available)
-* Allow to pause or cancel current typing
+* Auto detect the article when start to type(not working properly)
+* Directive typing by load the information about the handler(unavailable)

 #
 The development of this project has stopped.
 This repository is used to backup.